-- 2.2.2.7 The frictional value to be applied between the foot and the ground shall be between 0.3 ± 0.1 . - 2.2.2.8 The simulations shall be conducted at the system's lower deployment threshold (LT) impact speed specified by the vehicle manufacturer. - 2.2.2.9 The simulations will be conducted at two separate locations on the bumper.
+- 2.2.2.6 The detailed initial posture of the pedestrian is described in Technical Bulletin TB 024.
+The posture of the pedestrian must not be changed between certification and assessment simulations. - 2.2.2.7 The contact settings must be consistent with those used in the certification simulations according to TB 024.
+The frictional value to be applied between the vehicle and pedestrian shall be 0.3. - 2.2.2.8 The simulations shall be conducted at the system's lower deployment threshold (LT) impact speed specified by the vehicle manufacturer. - 2.2.2.9 The simulations will be conducted at two separate locations on the bumper.
 For each of the appropriate statures simulations will be performed on the vehicle centreline and at the outboard end of the bumper test zone defined in Section 3.8.8.
 An additional simulation may be required where the bumper test zone is relatively narrow when compared to the width of the moveable bonnet top. - 2.2.2.10 Outputs from the simulations shall clearly highlight what the critical pedestrian size is for that particular sensing system.
 Once the hardest to detect pedestrian is established the appropriate test tool that reflects the characteristics of that pedestrian can be identified for use in the physical tests.
 The minimum output parameters from the numerical simulations will be: - Bumper force - Effective mass - Energy - Bumper intrusion - Acceleration (when used as trigger) - 2.2.2.11 Effective mass will be calculated as follows.
 This calculation assumes that peak force on the vehicle occurs when the leg velocity reaches 0m/s: